isoriano1968/lamerintroux/README.md

 Requires at least glut and libmikmod.

-Bear in mind that playing a mod from the demo has a performance hit of nearly 17 FPS (instead of playing the via mikmod, xmms etc).
-Maybe threading (creating an individual process from the app via a pthread could mitigate that performance penalty).
+Bear in mind that playing a mod from the demo has a performance hit of nearly 17 FPS (instead of playing the mod via mikmod, xmms etc).
+Maybe threading (creating an individual process from within the app) via a pthread could mitigate that performance penalty.

-Remember I call it Lamer Intro because the code and structure is probably the worst thing you may have seen a professional coder ..
+Remember I call it Lamer Intro because the code and structure is probably the worst thing you may have seen as professional coder ..
 I am not :-)

 Enjoy the code and if you have an HP-UX or AIX machine I would love to see it running on those machines as well.